hemashushu/xiaoxuan-core-assembly/docs/assembly_syntax.md

 ### Hexadecimal Floating Point Number

-Floating point numbers can be represented in either decimal or hexadecimal, the format of [hexadecimal floating pointer literals](https://en.cppreference.com/w/c/language/floating_constant) is `0xh.hhhp±d`, which is the same as it is in C/C++.
+Floating point numbers can be represented in hexadecimal also, the format of [hexadecimal floating pointer literals](https://en.cppreference.com/w/c/language/floating_constant) is `0xh.hhhp±d`, which is the same as it is in C/C++.

 e.g., `0x1.23p4` means `(1x16^0 + 2x16^-1 + 3x16^-2) x 2^4 = (1.13671875 x 16)`, its value is `18.1875`.